hothroot/herd/src/content/how_it_works.md

 **ALL OF THESE SERVICES ARE SUBJECT TO AVAILABILITY OF OUR VOLUNTEERS.
 Despite a well-worn trope on the right that we are paid by George Soros or some such nonsense, we are regular working people, parents, students, and others who are as devastated by the turn our country has taken as you are.
 We just happen to live in DC.**
 `#taxationwithoutrepresentation` `#freedc`

+To paraphrase Benjamin Franklin, we can have a republic if we can keep it!